dekarrin/ictiobus/docs/ictcc.md

 itself as it sees it, at various stages.
 The -P/--preproc flag will cause it to output the spec source code for input files after it has completed preprocessing steps, such as removing comments and normalizing lines of input.
-To see the spec as a listing of definitions after ictcc has completely finished reading it, use the -s/--spec flag.
+To see the spec as a listing of definitions after ictcc has finished reading it but before it is used for code generation, use the -s/--spec flag.

 If you are attempting to read a spec, and you receive and error such as "<SOME-ATTRIBUTE-REF> is an inherited attribute (not an attribute of {^})", you